guyfrommilkyway/guyfrommilkyway/README.md

 ![](https://komarev.com/ghpvc/?username=guyfrommilkyway)

 ## Hi, I'm Almer 👋

-With a strong track record of over a year focusing on front-end development.
-Proficient in crafting user-facing features by leveraging a diverse array of frameworks and libraries.
-Passionate about channeling my skills towards creating engaging and interactive web solutions.
-Committed to continuous learning, I actively pursue various avenues of learning to continually expand my expertise and adapt to the ever-evolving landscape of the IT industry.
+A coder and designer with over a year of professional experience in front-end web development.
+Experience in building web applications, from developing interfaces to integrating data and services.
+My expertise is currently somewhere in the realm of JavaScript, TypeScript, React, Next.js, Redux, Zustand, Tailwind and Chakra UI.

+Most recently I've worked at Seaplane Group, a Hong Kong-based startup company, where I was assigned to maintain and developer user-facing features for two company projects.
+Prior to joining Seaplane Group, I've worked at Highly Succeed Inc., a Philippine-based company offering a diverse range of IT services.
+During my tenure, I've had the opportunity to co-develop web applications for private and government clients.

+As a lifelong learner, I'm passionate and dedicated to continuous learning.
+To stay at the forefront of the ever-evolving tech landscape, I spend significant time and effort to investing in my personal growth and development.
+In these past few days, I've been broadening my existing skill set and expertise into adjacent domains, encompassing user experience, backend development, and the intricacies of devops.

+When not on my working station, you'll often find me engaged in spending quality time with my loyal German Shepherd, Comet, forging a bond while honing our skills together.
+When not in training mode, my other canine companions, Brew and Latte, eargerly join the mix, creating a playful and vibrant atmosphere.
+In addition, I occasionally indulge in watching TV series such as SEAL Team, The Big Bang Theory and Suits.
+I'm also an enthusiastic gamer with a particular fondness for real-time strategy, single-player campaigns with compelling narratives, and tactical shooter games.

+## What's New
-- Mastering React + Redux + TypeScript + Tailwind, Design Patterns and Clean Code
+- Mastering React + Redux + TypeScript + Tailwind
+- Studying Python, SQL, Django, API and database design
+- Researching about design patterns, best practices and clean code
 - Previously worked as Front-End Web Developer at Seaplane Group and Highly Succeed Inc.
-- Also interested in Angular, Django, Flask, Express, MongoDB, MySQL and AWS Cloud Services
+- Also interested in Angular and AWS Cloud Services

+## Recent News
+- portfolio-v3: Integrated Firebase Realtime Database, Zustand and React Query
+- portfolio-v3: Enabled Vercel's web analytics and speed insights
+- portfolio-v3: Deployed initial version with Vercel
+- react-notes: Deployed initial version with Netlify
+- Finished watching Ted Lasso Season 3
+- Completed Meta Front-End Developer Professional Certificate
+- Completed Software Development Lifecycle Specialization
+- Finished playing with Subnautica and Subnautica: Below Zero
+- Finished playing with Shadow Tactics: Blades of the Shogun - Aiko's Choice

 ## Stats
 <img src="https://streak-stats.demolab.com/?user=guyfrommilkyway&background=1F1F1F&currStreakLabel=FFFFFF&sideLabels=FFFFFF&dates=E4E4E4&currStreakNum=FFFFFF&sideNums=FFFFFF&fire=FFFFFF&ring=515151&hide_border=true" />